Jasonyou1995/simple-eth-hd-wallet/docs/architecture/system-overview.md

 ## Executive Summary

-The Secure Key Management System (SKMS) is designed as a production-ready, enterprise-grade cryptographic key management solution that provides comprehensive HD wallet functionality, advanced cryptographic operations, and secure key lifecycle management.
+The Secure Key Management System (SKMS) is designed as a cryptographic key management solution that provides comprehensive HD wallet functionality, advanced cryptographic operations, and secure key lifecycle management.
 This document outlines the system architecture, component interactions, and design decisions.

 ## Architectural Principles